TWBug/GoldCardHenge/content/faq/how-can-i-change-the-passport-inspection-location-or-gold-card-pick-up-location.en.md

 tags:
   - Application
 ---
-Changing the passport inspection location or Gold Card pick-up location: Login to the Foreign Professionals Online Application Platform → Application → Application for the change of passport inspection location (or certificate collection location).
+Login to the Foreign Professionals Online Application Platform → Application → Apply to Change Passport Inspection or Card Collection Location.

-The pick-up location can be changed on the online platform before the Workforce Development Agency (WDA) finishes reviewing your application.
-After you pass the WDA review, you can no longer change the pick-up location.
+The passport inspection and pick-up location can be changed on the online platform before the Ministry of Foreign Affairs (MOFA) finishes reviewing your application.
+After you pass the MOFA’s review, you can no longer change the passport inspection or pick-up location.